WordPress/gutenberg/packages/components/src/modal/README.md

 ### title

-This property is used as the modal header's title.
+This property is used as the dialog header's title.
 It is required for accessibility reasons.

 - Type: `String`
 - Required: Yes

 ### onRequestClose

-This function is called to indicate that the modal should be closed.
+This function is called to indicate that the dialog should be closed.

 - Type: `function`
 - Required: Yes

 ### contentLabel

-If this property is added, it will be added to the modal content `div` as `aria-label`.
+If this property is added, it will be added to the dialog content `div` as `aria-label`.
 You are encouraged to use this if `aria.labelledby` is not provided.

 - Type: `String`